keithalewis/fms_sqlite/README.md

 in traditional rigidly typed databases.
 The datatype of a value is associated with the value itself, not with its container.

-The two most significant SQLite C structs are [`sqlite3`](https://sqlite.org/c3ref/sqlite3.html), and [`sqlite3_stmt`](https://sqlite.org/c3ref/stmt.html) They are wrapped by `sqlite::db` and `sqlite::stmt`.
+The two main SQLite C structs are [`sqlite3`](https://sqlite.org/c3ref/sqlite3.html), and [`sqlite3_stmt`](https://sqlite.org/c3ref/stmt.html) They are wrapped by `sqlite::db` and `sqlite::stmt`.